Ning114/JPA/README.md

 Phase 2:
 - As a user, I want to be able to store created Problem sets to file
-- As a user, I want to be able to load and play through ProblemSet(s) I created previously
+- As a user, I want to be able to load and play through a ProblemSet I created previously